Bob Brockie

-He was an editorial cartoonist for the National Business Review from 1975 to 2018, specialising in political satire.
-As a biologist he is interested in animal populations, animal behaviour and diseases and did his PhD on hedgehog ecology.
-He has published material on butterfly evolution in Sicily, behaviour of sparrows, magpies, possums, starlings, mange mites, animal roadkill, flax flowering, cabbage tree disease.
+Life and career

-He was science columnist for Wellington's Dominion Post newspaper from 2001 to 2018.
+Brockie was an editorial cartoonist for the National Business Review from 1975 to 2018, specialising in political satire.
+As a biologist, he was interested in animal populations, animal behaviour and diseases and did his PhD on hedgehog ecology.
+He published material on butterfly evolution in Sicily, behaviour of sparrows, magpies, possums, starlings, mange mites, animal roadkill, flax flowering, cabbage tree disease.

-Brockie takes a strong interest in refuting popular myths, like danger to humans from 1080 poison used to control possum populations.
+Brockie was science columnist for Wellington's Dominion Post newspaper from 2001 to 2018.

-Brockie is a member of New Zealand Skeptics.
+Brockie took a strong interest in refuting popular myths, like danger to humans from 1080 poison used to control possum populations.
+He was a member of New Zealand Skeptics.

 In the 2013 Queen's Birthday Honours, Brockie was appointed a Member of the New Zealand Order of Merit, for services to science and cartooning.
 He was elected a Companion of the Royal Society of New Zealand, but resigned his companionship in 2022.
-He has twice been named New Zealand Cartoonist of the Year.
+He was twice named New Zealand Cartoonist of the Year.